Suzuki are hard at work making sure you're covered with cars that are cleaner to drive.

 Other hybrids have batteries that are charged only by recovering energy that would normally be lost during braking and deceleration, and do not need to be plugged in to charge.
 These are called self-charging hybrids.

 Self-charging hybrid technology can work in different ways.
 A mild hybrid will use an additional battery to assist the vehicles in powering the vehicles additional electrical systems and some will assist the engine in certain circumstances.
-The Suzuki Ignis, Swift, Vitara and S-Cross are self-charging mild hybrids.
+The Suzuki Ignis, Swift, 1.4 Vitara and 1.4 S-Cross are self-charging mild hybrids.
 Full Hybrids in addition provide power assistance when the car is accelerating, and even drive the vehicle using only electricity for short periods of time.
-The Suzuki Swace is a self-charging full hybrid.
+The Suzuki Swace, 1.5 Vitara and S-Cross Automatics are self-charging full hybrid.

 Suzuki's mild hybrid system (SHVS), explained in this video, is light and compact incorporates an Integrated Starter Generator (known as ISG).
 Taking the place of a conventional alternator, the ISG enhances fuel efficiency by assisting the engine during acceleration – which means you’ll use less fuel during the most intensive parts of your journey.